dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_support_assist.rst

 ----------

   run (optional, bool, True)
-    Run the SupportAssist job based on the different type of logs in the collection on iDRAC.
+    Run the SupportAssist job based on the different types of logs in the collection on iDRAC.

   export (optional, bool, True)
-    Exports the SupportAssist collection to the given share.
+    Exports the SupportAssist collection to the given network share.

     This operation requires \ :emphasis:`share\_parameters`\ .

   accept_eula (optional, bool, None)
-    This accepts the EULA terms and conditions is required for SupportAssist registration.
+    This parameter accepts the EULA terms and conditions that are required for SupportAssist registration.

-    If EULA is not accepted then, SupportAssist collection cannot be run or exported.
+    If EULA terms and conditions are not accepted, then the SupportAssist collection cannot be run or exported.

   filter_data (optional, bool, False)
-    This option provides the option to filter data for privacy and will not include host names, mac addresses, thermal data, logs or registry contents.
+    This option provides the choice to filter data for privacy.
+It does not include hostname, MAC address, thermal data, logs, or registry content.

   data_collector (optional, list, None)
     This option provides the choice of data to keep in SupportAssist collection.

-    System Information will be available in collection by default.
+    System Information is available in on the SupportAssist collection by default.

-    \ :literal:`hardware\_data`\  The SupportAssist collection will include data related to hardware.
+    \ :literal:`hardware\_data`\ , SupportAssist collection includes data that are related to hardware.

-    \ :literal:`storage\_logs`\  The SupportAssist collection will include logs related to storage devices.
+    \ :literal:`storage\_logs`\ , SupportAssist collection includes logs that are related to storage devices.

-    \ :literal:`os\_and\_app\_data`\  The SupportAssist collection will include data related to operating system and applications.
+    \ :literal:`os\_app\_data`\ , SupportAssist collection includes data that is related to the operating system and applications.

-    \ :literal:`debug\_logs`\  The SupportAssist collection will include logs related to debug.
+    \ :literal:`debug\_logs`\ , SupportAssist collection includes logs that are related to debugging.

-    \ :literal:`telemetry\_reports`\  The SupportAssist collection will include reports related to telemetry.
+    \ :literal:`telemetry\_reports`\ , SupportAssist collection includes reports that are related to telemetry.

-    \ :literal:`gpu\_logs`\  The SupportAssist collection will include logs related to GPUs.
+    \ :literal:`gpu\_logs`\ , SupportAssist collection includes logs that are related to GPUs.

   job_wait (optional, bool, True)
-    Provides the option to wait for job completion.
+    This option determines whether to wait for the job completion or not.

   job_wait_timeout (optional, int, 3600)